Easy Way to Peel Boiled Eggs

 How To Peel Hard Boiled Eggs

-Old eggs peel easier than fresh eggs.
+- Old eggs peel easier than fresh eggs.
 Nobody likes the idea of eating old food, but eggs can last a long time in the fridge.
 Instead of using your newly gathered farm fresh eggs straight from the chicken, hard boil the eggs that have been in your fridge for a few weeks.
 At the grocery store, I would even pick eggs with an older expiration date, because the older the eggs, the easier they are to peel.

-Cracks are a good thing.
+3. Cracks are a good thing.
 Ever look into the pot of boiling water and worry over a cracked egg?
 Silly us.
 When an egg cracks while boiling is allows a tiny bit of water to seep under the shell.
 The extra layer of water makes it much easier to peel the shell off.

-Tap and roll.
+4. Tap and roll.
 When you’re ready to peel the eggs, gently tap them on a hard surface and roll to crack the shell on all sides.
-Try to get your fingernail underneath the film that separate the egg white from the shell.
+Try to get your fingernail underneath the film that separates the egg white from the shell.
 Once you get a section of the film up, it should be smooth peeling.

-The magic of cold water.
+5. The magic of cold water.
 If you have an extra hard-to-peel egg, run it under cold water while peeling.
 Like the cracked eggs with an extra layer between the shell, the water works its way under the shell and makes it easier to lift off.